ssl-hep/ServiceX_frontend/README.md

 For documentation of `get_data` and `get_data_async` see the `servicex.py` source file.

-### The Local Cache
+### The Local Data Cache

 To speed things up - especially when you run the same query multiple times, the `servicex` package will cache queries data that comes back from Servicex.
 You can control where this is stored with the `cache_path` in the configuration file (see below).
+By default it is written in the temp direcotry of your system, under a `servicex_{USER}` directory.
+The cache is unbound: it will continuously fill up.
+You can delete it at any time that you aren't processing data: data will be re-downloaded or re-transformed in `ServiceX`.

 There are times when you want the system to ignore the cache when it is running.
 You can do this by using `ignore_cache()`: